broadlume/Web2TextLeadProcessor/README.md

 ## Edge Cases
 Q. User submits two leads with the same phone number, dealer ID, and location ID

-A. Web2Text will open two leads with the same Twilio conversation ID
+A. Web2Text will prompt the user that a lead is already open on the frontend side and ask if they want to resubmit.
+If they do, the old lead will be closed and a new one will be opened

 Q. User submits two leads with the same phone number, dealer ID, but different location IDs